joakim/bismark/readme.md

 Either ordered or unordered.

-Nested items must be indented, either with with spaces (at least to the start of the outer item's text) or with tabs (one for each indentation).
+Nested items must be indented, either with spaces (at least to the start of the outer item's text) or with tabs (one for each indentation).

 	1. Ordered item
 		- Unordered item